 There’s nothing wrong with shifting your credit card strategy to make it meet your current needs.
 In fact, we highly recommend that you do so, especially if you have multiple credit card accounts.
 And if it financially makes sense to do so, it can even be a great move to open a new account.

 Take the tiered/rotating category and flat-rate card example.
 Maybe you only have a rotating category credit card, but want to use a flat-rate rewards card on all your other purchases so that you can be sure you’re earning bonus rewards on all purchases you make.
-This is a great move.
-For example, the Chase Freedom® (This card is not currently available on CardRatings) card, which earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate (and 1% on everything else) and the Chase Freedom Unlimited® , which earns 1.5% cash back on all purchases (and 5% on up to $12,000 spent at grocery stores (excluding Target and Walmart) during your first year), work very well together.
-Both are no-annual-fee cards, so it makes good sense have them both and to use them simultaneously.
-(The information related to the Chase Freedom® Card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.)
+This can be a great move.
+For example, the Chase Freedom Flex℠ and the Chase Freedom Unlimited® work very well together.
+Both cards earn 5% on travel purchased through Chase Ultimate Rewards®, and 3% on dining at restaurants and on drugstore purchases.
+Additionally, the Freedom Flex℠ earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, and the Freedom Unlimited® earns 1.5% on all non-bonus spend (Flex℠ earns 1% on non-bonus spend).
+Both are no-annual-fee cards, so it makes good sense have them both and to use them simultaneously, using the Unlimited® card for everything that doesn't earn bonus rewards with the Flex℠ card.

 Consider a 0% intro APR offer

 Another great option to consider is opening a credit card with a 0% intro APR and/or balance transfer offer.
 This is especially valuable for anyone on shaky financial ground who needs a little extra time to pay off a purchase or outstanding balance interest free.